CyborPunk-2077/Upscalia/README.md

 ## Notes on online video

-Visionance resolves stream URLs with yt-dlp and plays them directly; it does not download or store copies.
+Upscalia resolves stream URLs with yt-dlp and plays them directly; it does not download or store copies.
 You are responsible for only using it with content you are entitled to access, and for complying with the terms of service of the sites you point it at. yt-dlp is not bundled — the app downloads it on request.